2022 New York Yankees season

-From May 24 to June 23, the Yankees won 15 straight games at home, a feat last accomplished by the team in the 1961 season.
-On June 25, the Yankees lost a combined no-hitter by the Houston Astros, the first time the Yankees were no hit since the Astros threw another combined no-hitter in the old Yankee Stadium on June 11, 2003.

-On August 21, the Yankees retired Paul O'Neill's No. 21 on "Paul O'Neill Day".
-He also received a plaque, which is immortalized in Monument Park at Yankee Stadium.
-O'Neill became the 23rd player (or manager) in the franchise's history to be honored.

-The Yankees were 64–28 in the first half of the season leading to the All-Star Game before going 35–35 to in the second half, failing to win 100 games after being on track for it in June.
-Despite their struggles in the second half of the season, the Yankees clinched their 30th straight winning season, dating back to 1993, with a win against the Twins on September 7.

-On September 22, the Yankees clinched a postseason spot with a walk-off 5–4 win against the Red Sox.
 On October 4, Aaron Judge hit his 62nd home run, breaking the American League single-season home run record set in 1961 by Roger Maris.

-The Yankees won the American League East and defeated the Cleveland Guardians in the Division Series in five games.
-The Yankees fell to the eventual World Series champion Houston Astros in the Championship Series in a four-game sweep, the first sweep in a best-of-seven series since the 2012 ALCS.
+That same night, Gerrit Cole recorded his 249th strikeout, breaking the Yankees single-season strikeout record set in 1978 by Ron Guidry.
+Additionally, Cole became the first and only right-handed pitcher in Yankees history to lead all of MLB in strikeouts in a single season and the first Yankee to lead the American League in strikeouts since Al Downing in 1964.
+This was the first season in Yankees history where the team carried both the MLB home run and strikeout leaders in the same season.

+From May 24 to June 23, the Yankees won 15 straight games at home, a feat last accomplished by the team in 1961.
+On June 25, the Yankees lost a combined no-hitter to the Houston Astros, the first time the Yankees were no-hit since the Astros did so in the old Yankee Stadium on June 11, 2003.

+On August 21, the Yankees celebrated "Paul O'Neill Day," retiring his No. 21 and placing his plaque in Monument Park at Yankee Stadium.
+O'Neill became the 23rd Yankee in franchise history to be so honored.

-The Yankees became the Rawlings Gold Glove Award Team winners.
-After Rawlings introduced the team award in 2020, the Yankees are only the third team to receive the award after the Cleveland Guardians in 2020 and the Houston Astros in 2021.
-Two Yankees players were awarded Gold Gloves this season; utility man DJ LeMahieu, and catcher Jose Trevino, who also won the Platinum Glove Award for the 2022 season.
+The Yankees also won the Rawlings Gold Glove Team Award, becoming the third team to do so (after the Cleveland Indians in 2020 and the Houston Astros in 2021) since the award's introduction in 2020.
+Two Yankees were also awarded Gold Gloves: utility man DJ LeMahieu, and catcher Jose Trevino, who won the Platinum Glove Award.

 Offseason

 Lockout

-The expiration of the league's collective bargaining agreement (CBA) with the Major League Baseball Players Association occurred on December 1, 2021 with no new agreement in place.
+The expiration of the league's collective bargaining agreement (CBA) with the Major League Baseball Players Association occurred on December 1, 2021, with no new agreement in place.
 As a result, the team owners voted unanimously to lockout the players stopping all free agency and trades.

 The parties came to an agreement on a new CBA on March 10, 2022.